arilotter/love-v-money/notes.md

 TODO

 * mini bios at different speeds?
-* mini bios all the way down the page
 * residual scroll on mini bios
 * plotting doesn't always work
-* should be able to hover own data points
 * fade in bg then animate text in
 * share form is cropped on mobile
 * share button does not work on mobile
-* show other data points while plotting ( .props.state not set?? )

 DONE